ga-wdi-lessons/rails-features-U-partials/readme.md

   $ git checkout index-show-solution
   $ git checkout -b add-edit-feature
   ```
+2. Add the appropriate route for edit

+3. Add controller actions for routes

-2. Create an `edit.html.erb` view and copy in the new form, and modify it for edit
+4. Create an `edit.html.erb` view and copy in the new form, and modify it for edit

-3. Add the appropriate route for edit

-4. Add controller actions for routes

-5. Test editing data

-6. Add links to existing pages to the edit page
+5. Add links from an existing page to the edit page

+6. Test editing data

+7. Commit progress!

-## Form Partials
+# Form Partials

+The two files `new.html.erb` and `edit.html.erb` right now are identical.
+That's not very DRY.
+Fortunately Rails has something called *partials* that allow us to clean up our code.

-#### Convert edit & new forms to partials
+### Convert edit & new forms to partials

+Create a new file in views called `_form.html.erb`

-#### Render form partials
+### Render form partials

-#### You do: Convert forms to partials
+### You do: Convert forms to partials

+Continue working on Tunr:

+1. Convert existing new form to use a form partial

+2. Test creating data

+3. Convert existing edit from to use a partial

+4. Test updating data

+5. Commit progress!

-## Other Partials
+# Other Partials

-#### Convert show/index to render partial collections
+### Convert show/index to render partial collections

+### You do: Convert artist index page to use collection partial

+Modify